samhh/fp-ts-std/docs/modules/Function.ts.md

 import { applyTo } from 'fp-ts-std/Function'
 import { add, multiply } from 'fp-ts-std/Number'
 import * as A from 'fp-ts/Array'
+import { pipe } from 'fp-ts/function'
-import { pipe, Endomorphism } from 'fp-ts/function'
+import { Endomorphism } from 'fp-ts/Endomorphism'

 const calc: Array<Endomorphism<number>> = [add(1), multiply(2)]